jalonzoajordan/Project-4/README.md

 ## Poker Data

-Objective: The objective was to present a more easily searchable Covid-19 data recorded throughout the heights of the pandemic by continent or by country and the date range.
+Objective: The objective was to create a poker web app to tell wether a specific hand had the chance of winning or losing the game.

 ## Data Source